Skip to content

 Color picker

-Border width - controls the width of the border on each side.
+Border width - controls the width of the cell border on each side.
 Values can be manually input as:

 • <top>px <right>px <bottom>px <left>px